This post was sponsored by the Boys & Girls Club of America as part of an Influencer Activation for Influence Central.

 If I sit them down with goodies, I can read or tell them anything – and they more likely to eat anything they cook themselves!
 We will be doing other life skills too, and I’ll be teaching about faith while they eat the goods they made.

 6. Out of school programming

 My kids attend extended school year, but that, combined with sleep, really only takes up about 10% of the whole summer!
-How do we engage our kids with stimulating learning?
+How do we engage our kids in stimulating learning?
 How do I tap into my daughter’s gifted math abilities?

 There is an answer!
 The Boys & Girls Club of America feature summer (and after school) programs with their new My.Future platforms.
 They have been leaders in this kind of programming for 150 years.
 If you have a kid like mine who just LOVES math, you might want to explore this program.
 My.Future allows Boys & Girl Club Members to log in and earn badges as they explore, build and communication topics like programming, photography and Internet safety.
 It allows kids to check out lots of STEM options and may spark interest in a future STEM career.
 This is so important for girls and even more so today.
 STEM jobs are expected to grow in the U.S. twice as fast other fields by 201.
-Autistic kids like mine who shine in these subjects can be on the front lines of cutting edge careers with this kind of quality summer and after-school programming.
+Autistic kids like mine who shine in these subjects can be on the front lines of cutting-edge careers with this kind of quality summer and after-school programming.

 The bottom line is that I don’t want to waste the next 12 weeks with my kids bored or 24/7 videos while my husband and I work.
 In addition to taking time with them, I’ll be helping them grow their brains and interests.
 With Amelia changing to a public school, that will be really critical!

 What do you do over the summer to prevent dreaded summer brain drain and burnout from happening to your kids?
 (And don’t forget moms, summer brain drain can happen to you too!)